 7. How is coaching different than therapy?

 The short answer.
 Therapy is about healing.
 Life coaching is about thriving.
 Therapy takes you from suffering to baseline.
 Life coaching takes you from baseline to flourishing.
 Many believe they can’t help others without a clinical degree.
 This is not true.
-If someone needs a clincial assessment, then you refer them to a therapist.
+If someone needs a clinical assessment, then you refer them to a therapist.
 You are a life coach.
 You are coaching them on whatever they’re going through in their life.
-Not digging up childhood trauma and giving them “treatment”.
-The process of life coaching can be therapuetic, but it is not therapy.
+Not digging up childhood trauma and giving them “treatment."
+The process of life coaching can be therapeutic, but it is not therapy.

-There is not offical certification board in life coaching.
+There is no official certification board in life coaching.
 You are “certified” by the company you do your training under, just like some yoga and fitness certifications.

 As a therapist, you are not really taught or encouraged to share your story.
 Or at least I wasn’t.
 That’s why I called myself a life coach.
 Because I believe in the power of our stories.
 As a life coach, your story is gold.
 People care less about the letters after your name and more about who you are.
 And no one will know who you are unless you talk about your story.
 Misconception: You have to have your shit together to coach others.
 I was going through the most difficult time of my life when I started helping others.
 No one has a perfect story.
 It’s your story that will produce glue and build trust.